tachibana-shin/vue-auth3/docs/guide/cookie.md

 ## Expires Key

-There is one special built in case with the `cookiee.xpires` value.
+There is one special built in case with the `cookie.expires` value.
 The correct value for this is a date string.
 However, there is a built in check for a non string integer offset value that will automatically convert to a date.
 This is to simplify things with a simple offset.

 ### Example